isa-ulisboa/msc-gis/exercises/msc-gis-ex07_editing_ArcGIS.md

 8. Calculate the total economic performance of the study area, using the values for each crop in the table presented before.

+9. Export your `Parcels` layer to `Tapada.gpkg`, for compatibility reasons with other platforms.